 Like sausages and law, the making of demographic projections may not look so pretty when seen up close.
 Irrespective: the fact of the matter is that population projections for China are likely to be *less* problematic than for many other countries or regions of the world.
 China is a low-migration, low-mortality, low-fertility society.
 This means there is, so to speak, relatively little “turnover” in the population from one year to the next.
 To go by the projections of the UNPD or the US Census Bureau, almost four-fifths of China’s projected 2040 population would be 22 or older then—meaning they have already been born at this writing.
 This brute fact far outweighs many of the smaller uncertainties highlighted above, and in a sense rescues us from them.

 Nonetheless we need to know the assumptions built into the China population projections.
 Consider UNPD’s, which we will mainly use in this paper.
-(UNPD’s assumptions, by the way, are fairly close to those of the US Census Bureau, and for that matter also the China National Bureau of Statistics.)
-For the 2015-2040 period, UNPD assumes negligible net-outmigration from China of 0.2% per year—a rounding error, essentially.
-With respect to mortality, UNPD estimates overall male plus female life expectancy at birth was a bit over 76 years in 2010/15, and that it would rise to 80 by 2040/45 (with detailed “life tables” offering survival probabilities for males and females of every age over the interim).
-As for fertility: UNPD “medium variant” fertility projections envision a gradual rise in China’s TFRs from 1.6 to just over 1.7, meaning that childbearing in China would still be almost 20 percent below the level required for long term population stability around 2040.
-While this assumption about China’s fertility trajectory is highly debatable--this is a “known unknown”—the fact of the matter is this assumption has relatively little influence on our overall assessment of the implications of coming demographic trends.
+(The UNPD’s assumptions, by the way, are fairly close to those of the US Census Bureau, and for that matter also the China National Bureau of Statistics.)
+For the 2015-2040 period, the UNPD assumes negligible net-outmigration from China of 0.2% per year—a rounding error, essentially.
+With respect to mortality, the UNPD estimates overall male plus female life expectancy at birth was a bit over 76 years in 2010/15, and that it would rise to 80 by 2040/45 (with detailed “life tables” offering survival probabilities for males and females of every age over the interim).
+As for fertility: the UNPD “medium variant” fertility projections envision a gradual rise in China’s TFRs from 1.6 to just over 1.7, meaning that childbearing in China would still be almost 20 percent below the level required for long term population stability around 2040.
+While this assumption about China’s fertility trajectory is highly debatable—future fertility trends are always a “known unknown”—the fact of the matter is this assumption has relatively little influence on our overall assessment of the implications of coming demographic trends.
 These assumptions, for example, would only affect the small share of the 2040 labor force as yet unborn (those then in their late teens or very early 20s)—and even for this cohort the impact of errant assumptions would be marginal.

 Perhaps the clearest and simplest way to see what these changes would portend is to superimpose the projected population structure of China 2040 on the estimated population structure of China 2015.
 [SEE FIGURE 1]

 Overall, total numbers in 2015 and 2040 would be quite similar: somewhere around 1.4 billion.
 But this is only a coincidence.
-Due to steep and prolonged sub-replacement childbearing (China’s net reproduction ratio is widely believed to have dropped below 1.0 in the early 1990s), China’s population would be on track to peak in about a decade (circa 2028 or 2029), and to shrink at an accelerating tempo thereafter: whereas China is thought to be growing by around 5 million a year nowadays, by these projections it would be shrinking by about 4 million a year in 2040.
+Due to steep and prolonged sub-replacement childbearing (China’s net reproduction ratio is widely believed to have dropped below 1.0 in the early 1990s), China’s population would be on track to peak in about a decade 9circa 2028 or 2029), and to shrink at an accelerating tempo thereafter: whereas China is thought to be growing by around 5 million a year nowadays, by these projections it would be shrinking by about 4 million a year in 2040.
 (In these UNPD projections, incidentally, India edges out China as the world’s most populous country just before the year 2025.)

 Although China’s population totals are similar in 2015 and 2040, a fundamental transformation of China’s population structure is manifest in Figure 1—a change so dramatic we might even call it a leap into the demographic unknown.
 To be sure: there are esoterica in this tableau that would naturally catch a demographer’s eye—the population bulge for “the class of 1987”, for example, which is itself an “echo” of the upsurge in births in the early 1960s after the end of the famine unleashed by Mao’s catastrophic “Great Leap Forward”.
 But the main story on display is the extraordinary redistribution of China’s population—upward, toward the top of the so called “population pyramid”.